Yasin-Rahimi/GuessTheNameGame/README.md

 - Background music with mute/unmute option
 - Win and loss sound effects
 - Responsive and visually appealing UI with Tailwind CSS
 - Subtle animations for correct and wrong letters

 ---

-## 🚀 Features

-- Category selection
-- Word guessing with live feedback
-- Correct letters reveal dynamically
-- Wrong letters displayed separately
-- Background music and sound effects
-- Subtle animations for letter interaction
-- Responsive design using Tailwind CSS

----

 ## 🧠 Technologies Used